bluepaint47/NewReactCode/README.md

 ## 8.validation
 This is a validation form.this validation form is checking or proving the validity or accuracy of the form.

+## 9. my-product
+This is product page frontend projject.